federicotdn/wikiquote/README.md

 ```

 ## Caveats
-As mentioned in the introduction, `wikiquote` may fail to retrieve quotes from some pages.
-This is due to Wikiquote.org's varying internal page layouts: some quotes may be contained in `div` elements, others in `li`, etc. depending on the article.
+As mentioned in the introduction, `wikiquote` may fail to retrieve quotes from some articles.
+This is due to Wikiquote.org's varying internal article layouts: some quotes may be contained in `div` elements, others in `li`, etc. depending on the article.

 As of 2018/09/03, the French version of Wikiquote no longer provides a quote of the day.
 The `wikiquote` module raises an `UnsupportedLanguageException` when `quote_of_the_day` is called with `lang='fr'`.